 It’s been two months since the Recovery Movement Control Order (RMCO) was introduced, but single mums and families in the B40 group are still enduring the financial effects of the Covid-19 pandemic.

-Joanne Melissa Wong, programme manager and acting case manager at Women’s Aid Organisation (WAO), said although the government has given plenty of aid, not all of it reached the targeted group.
+Joanne Melissa Wong, head of programmes at Women’s Aid Organisation (WAO), said although the government has given plenty of aid, not all of it reached the targeted group.

 “Many single mums in the B40 group are struggling to make ends meet as they lost their jobs,” said Wong.

 “I have a client whose landlord wanted to throw her out as she hadn’t paid rent for two months.

 “Another didn’t receive the aid from the government as the money went to her husband, whom she is separated from – similar to the story Charles Santiago (Klang MP) highlighted.”